terrazul-ai/cli/docs/extract-install-publish/example-workflow.md

 TL;DR
 • tz extract turns your project’s AI context (Claude/Codex/Cursor/Copilot) into a portable, sanitized, assets‑only package with a clean agents.toml export map.
 • tz publish validates, tars, hashes, and uploads that package to the dummy registry, returning a CDN URL.
-• You can then tz install it anywhere—fast, deterministic, and safe.
+• You can then tz add it anywhere—fast, deterministic, and safe.